Rose & Heather Tours

 Art enhances the experience of a garden, stirring the emotions.
 These images engender very different feelings - from unsettled to joyous, and lastly, tranquil.
 The Fences sculpture entitled "Escape" is based on the artist's disturbing family history.
 In contrast, peeking through the portholes into a plant-filled box lined with mirrors creates a sense of childish delight.
 And indulge yourself for 15 seconds to unwind by the beautiful 'Bride's Pool'.

-TRANQUIL, NATURAL, AND SUSTAINABLE GARDENS
+Serene, NATURAL, AND SUSTAINABLE GARDENS

 10/18/2019